zampat/neteye4/doc/050_community_configs_init.md

 # Neteye Configurations and Template Library Setup

 Open source library of monitoring templates for Icinga2.
-Those templates work in addtion to the Icinga2 Template Library (ITL) and can be [installed from repository](https://github.com/zampat/icinga2-monitoring-templates)
+Those templates work in addition to the Icinga2 Template Library (ITL) and can be [installed from repository](https://github.com/zampat/icinga2-monitoring-templates)

-With the provided steps contens of the present repository and the monitoring templates libary are installed.
+With the provided steps, the content of the present repository and the monitoring templates library are installed.

 ## Installation and setup

 - Clone the present repository to a local drive on neteye
-- Start the deployment of provided scripts and fetch ressources from third-party repositories by running the run_setup.sh.
+- Start the deployment of provided scripts and fetch resources from third-party repositories by running the run_setup.sh.
   For Details on [actions performed by run_setup.sh see documentation](../scripts/)

 ```
 mkdir /tmp/ns/
 cd /tmp/ns